UP-NextPush/server-app/README.md

 1.)
 Clone the git repository to __<your_nextcloud_dir>/apps/uppush__ :

 ```
-cd /<nextcloud_dir>/apps/
-git clone https://github.com/UP-NextPush/server-app/ nextcloud/apps/uppush
+git clone https://github.com/UP-NextPush/server-app/ <your_nextcloud_dir>/apps/uppush
 ```

 2.)
 Configure your reverse proxy.
 The reverse proxy needs to be configured as a personal matrix gateway, with long timeout, and without buffering.

 ### nginx

-Add the following to the end of your Nextcloud nginx configuration, replacing `your.nextcloud.tld` with your instance:
+Add the following to the end of your Nextcloud nginx configuration, replacing `your.nextcloud.tld` with your instance's hostname:

 ```
 ...